ESGF/esgf-drslib/doc/command.rst

   The root of the published DRS directory tree.
 This is synonimous with the directory representing the DRS activity component.

+Incoming directory
-incoming directory The directory scanned for data files to be added to the DRS directory tree.
+  The directory scanned for data files to be added to the DRS directory tree.
 This directory is scanned recursively to find NetCDF files in the DRS filename encoding.
 It defaults to ``<drs-root>/output`` for compatibility with the output structure of